Ovenoboyo/moosync_subsonic/README.md

 # Soundcloud integration for Moosync

-This extension provides the following features for Sobsonic compatible servers
+This extension provides the following features for Subsonic compatible servers
 - All songs (In form of a playlist)
 - Starred songs
 - Playlists